Imageomics/cautious-robot/README.md

 ## How it Works

 Cautious-robot will check the provided CSV for `IMG_NAME`, `URL`, and `SUBFOLDERS` (if provided), then download all images that have a value in the `IMG_NAME` column.
 Note that choice of image filename should be unique, cautious-robot will refuse the request if the filename column selected is not a unique identifier for the dataset.
 Images that have a filename but no `URL` are recorded in the error log.
+Logs are saved in the same directory as the source CSV.
+Please ensure sufficient memory for the largest images downloaded, as streaming download is not currently supported.

 If desired, a secondary output directory will be created with square copies of the images downsampled to the desired size (e.g., 256 x 256).
-Parameters such as time to wait between retries, the maximum number of times to try retrying an image, and which index of the CSV to start with can all also be passed.
+Parameters such as time to wait between retries on a failed download, the maximum number of times to retry downloading an image, and which index of the CSV to start with can all also be passed.
 Cautious-robot will retry image downloads when the following responses are returned: `429, 500, 502, 503, 504`.

 After downloading the images, cautious-robot calls [`sum-buddy`](https://github.com/Imageomics/sum-buddy) to calculate and record checksums of the `OUTPUT` folder contents.